xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 ### Help them help you

-People won't do things they don't want to do forever - never forget that, try to find an alternative There's always someone out there that wants to work on what you don't.
-Find them Newer members can find something more exciting, _resource allocation_ Also talk about the chef tasks book ("Work Clean"), you should also include things in feedback on how to work more efficiently, etc.
+People won't do things they don't want to do forever.
+*Never* forget that, always try to find them an alternative.
+Wisdom has it there's always someone out there that wants to work on what you don't.
+Find them.
+Newer members might find something more exciting.
+Use that and it's good _resource allocation_.
+Don't shy away from talking to your peers about non-technical issues.
+You can always help them learn how to work more efficiently, for instance.
+A good example would be a talk on [building a second brain](https://xlxs4.github.io/notes/second-brain/).

 ### Help them help you: Vol 2

-Don't leave anyone on their own
+Don't leave anyone on their own.
-Set group tasks
+Set group tasks.
 Set small, well-defined tasks.
-Make the members feel and visualize the progress Make sure everyone is on the same page regarding the high-level roadmap Give people things they might not love but that are important, and things that aren't important but they love doing - try to find asteris top model
+Make the members feel and visualize the progress.
+Make sure everyone is on the same page regarding the high-level roadmap.
+Give people things they might not love but that are important, and things that aren't important but they love doing [^8].
 Progress is seldom linear, or apparent.
-Try to make it apparent, but have that in mind Involve people and throw problems at them (but always be there when needed) - don't be afraid to throw problems at them, that's how they grow
+Try to make it apparent, but have that in mind.
+Involve people and throw problems at them (but always be there when needed).
+Don't be afraid to throw problems at them, that's how they grow.

+\figure{path="./assets/learning-curve.png", caption="Your project progress curve compared to other projects."}

 ## Space Biology Payload Challenges